pombreda/lepl/doc-src/manual/closing.rst

 Endnote
 -------

-LEPL was written as Israel, with the implicit support of the USA, largely destroyed Gaza.
+Lepl was written as Israel, with the implicit support of the USA, largely destroyed Gaza.